weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 }
 ```

-In both examples above `execute()` is some fixture that implements Transport interface.
+In both of the examples above `execute()` is some fixture that implements Transport interface.
-It is also worth noting that neither of the -Request structs has fields like `Endpoint` or `Uses127Api`
+Also worth noting is the fact that neither of the -Request structs has fields like `Endpoint` or `Uses127Api`
-or anything related to the underlying transport for that matter, only data pertinent to the request: `CollectionName`, `Tenant`, `Bucket`, etc.
+or anything related to the underlying transport for that matter -- only data pertinent to the request: `CollectionName`, `Tenant`, `Bucket`, etc.

-A collection of structs with parameter for each kind of request therefore is the outward-facing half of the transport layer.
+A set of structs with parameters for each of the supported requests therefore is the outward-facing half of the transport layer.

 ### Implementation: acknowledging the _how?_

 Let us ignore the actual shape of the Transport interface a bit longer and see how a hypothetical implementation
-might go about fulfilling the request above.
+might go about fulfilling the requests above.

-First, assume the said implementation holds both HTTP and gRPC transports as private dependencies.
+First, assume the said implementation holds both HTTP and gRPC transports as unexported dependencies.

 ```go
 type transport struct { gRPC, http any }
 ```

 Now it's task boils down to passing a request to the right handler based on... what?
-To answer that question let's see what information is needed to "describe" each type of the request:
+To answer that question let's see what information is needed to "describe" each type of the request.

 Rougly speaking, a **REST request** is described by its `method`, URL (`path` and `query` components), and `body`.
 The interface below captures that: